Farm Stand

-We pride ourselves on raising happy animals and high-quality products.
+We pride ourselves on raising happy animals and high-quality products while working in partnership with the land and ecosystem around us.
 By implementing a rotational grazing system, we are giving back to the soil and land, and we are actively rejuvenating our pasture that has been under an extractive haying system for almost a decade.

-All of our products are available for small or larger scale purchase directly through us, A Common Pasture, or the Kalamazoo Valley Food Hub.
+All of our products are available for indvidual or wholesale purchase directly through us, A Common Pasture, or the Kalamazoo Valley Food Hub.
 Through these partnerships, we are able to scale-up our production in a sustainable manner and still serve our broader Southwest, Michigan community.

 The Sheep